konnected-io/noonlight-hass/README.md

 Noonlight connects to emergency 9-1-1 services in all 50 U.S. states.
 Backed by a UL-compliant alarm monitoring center and staffed 24/7 with live operators in the United States, Noonlight is standing by to send help to your home at a moment's notice.

 When integrated with Home Assistant, a **Noonlight Alarm** switch will appear in your list of entities.
 When the Noonlight Alarm switch is turned _on_, this will send an emergency signal to Noonlight.
 You will be contacted by text and voice at the phone number associated with your Noonlight account.
-If you confirm the emergency with the Noonlight operator, or if you're unable to respond, Noonlight will dispatch local emergency services to your home using the [longitude and latitude coordinates](https://www.home-assistant.io/docs/configuration/basic/#latitude) specified in your Home Assistant configuration.
+If you confirm the emergency with the Noonlight operator, or if you're unable to respond, Noonlight will dispatch local emergency services to your home using the [longitude and latitude coordinates](https://www.home-assistant.io/docs/configuration/basic/#latitude) specified in your Home Assistant configurationusing version 1 of the noonlight API.
+The code has been updated to also support the noonling version 2 API.
+Should you configure the system for V2 the system will communicate the alarm location based on a street address.

 **False alarm?** No problem.
 Just tell the Noonlight operator your PIN when you are contacted and the alarm will be canceled.
 We're glad you're safe!